- see all comments

-If you're a man who's ready to cast aside gender stereotypes and start knitting, or if you're the loving wife, girlfriend, sister, mother, or grandmother of a man who appreciates knitting as much as you do, check out Hats Off to You: 20 Knit Hat Patterns for Men
+If you're a man who's ready to cast aside gender stereotypes and start knitting, or if you're the loving wife, girlfriend, sister, mother, or grandmother of a man who appreciates knitting as much as you do, check out Knitting Patterns for Men's Hats

 Myth #7: You can't stop stockinette stitch from curling.

 Stockinette stitch curls.
 That is the nature of the beast.
 If you cast on twenty stitches, knit one row, and purl one row for a long time, you are going to be left with a beautiful, albeit curly, swatch of fabric.
 However, if you know you want to knit something that features stockinette stitch, there are measures you can take ahead of time to avoid it.
 Check out our article on How to Stop Stockinette Stitch From Curling for some great ideas on how to construct your knitting to avoid the dreaded curl.

 Myth #8: Knitting with bigger needles and yarn is easier.